 Jewish Bucharest has almost completely disappeared.
 Of a population estimated at 158000 souls in 1948, there remain only 2000 people today.
 Spread out across the four corners of the capital, the are doubtlessly too old or in too precarious an economic situation to contemplate emigration.
-To prepare your trip, you can visit Romania Jewish Tours in order to book a guided tour of the Jewish Bucharest.

 The old Jewish quarter